telia-oss/concourse-sts-lambda/README.md

 - `/concourse/example-team/divx-lab-access-key`
 - `/concourse/example-team/divx-lab-secret-key`
 - `/concourse/example-team/divx-lab-session-token`
-- `/concourse/example-team/divx-lab-expiration`

-Note that you can have multiple accounts, in which case the account name must be unique to avoid overwriting the secrets in SSM.
+Note that you can have multiple accounts, in which case the account name must be unique to avoid overwriting the secrets in Secrets manager.